bestbit7/portfolio/_posts/2019-07-21-kNNalgorithm.md

 (105, 4)

 **5.**

 Run the fit using KNeighborsClassifier from sklearn.neighbors.
 First, instantiate the model,
 Then, run the classifier on the training set.

 KNN is a non-parametric and lazy learning algorithm.

-the model structure determined from the dataset.
+The model structure determined from the dataset.
 This will be very helpful in practice where most of the real world datasets do not follow mathematical theoretical assumptions.

 The number of neighbors(K) in KNN is a hyperparameter that you need choose at the time of model building.